Learn something new every day

 When a lung biopsy is done, the affected area would appear pale yellow.
 This is similar to the actual appearance of solidified oil or fats, earning it the name “golden pneumonia.”
 Inflammatory cells and foamy macrophages could be seen through a microscope.

 A person who has lipoid pneumonia may not have any physical complaints, and the condition may only be incidentally discovered through a chest X-ray or a computed tomography (CT) scan.
-Like any other type of pneumonia, the symptoms of lipoid pneumonia include low-grade fever, lung sounds called crackles and gradual weight loss.
+Like any other type of pneumonia, the symptoms include low-grade fever, lung sounds called crackles and gradual weight loss.
 Other symptoms include a long-standing cough, chest pain and difficulty breathing or shortness of breath.
 The progress of this disease is slow, and it rarely causes emergencies.
-If untreated, complications of lipoid pneumonia include cavitations, or holes in the lungs; pleural effusion, or accumulation of fluid in the covering of the lungs; and respiratory failure.
+If untreated, complications include cavitations, or holes in the lungs; pleural effusion, or accumulation of fluid in the covering of the lungs; and respiratory failure.

 Treatment is done by completely avoiding the substance causing the condition.
 The doctor might prescribe antibiotics if there is a coexisting bacterial infection.
 Corticosteroids and immunoglobulins are also used in treating lipoid pneumonia, because they reduce inflammation.